gavoja/aemsync/README.md

 ### Caveats

 1. Packages are installed using package manager service (`/crx/packmgr/service.jsp`), which takes some time to initialize after AEM startup.
 If the push happens before, the Sling Post Servlet will take over causing the `/crx/packmgr/service.jsp/file` node to be added to the repository.
 Use `-c` option to performs a status check before sending (all bundles must be active).
 2. Changing any XML file will cause the parent folder to be pushed.
-Given the many special cases around XML files, the handlig is left to the package manager.
+Given the many special cases around XML files, the handling is left to the package manager.